Skip to main content

 How Worcester Art Museum Compares

-Worcester Art Museum directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 6 points below the Arts, Culture & Humanities category average.
-The organization holds 149.0 months of operating reserves, indicating strong financial stability.
+Worcester Art Museum earns a NonprofitTruth efficiency grade of C (53/100).
+That is 3 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 3.98% of total revenue.
+The organization holds 149.0 months of operating reserves, indicating strong financial cushion.

 Financials